info@fast4trans.com

 00201552196068

-What Is App Localization and it’s Importance
+What Is Arabic App Localization and it’s Importance

-What Is App Localization
+What Is Arabic App Localization?

-In recent years, the major discount season, popularly called ‘Black Friday’ in the United States, has been changed to White Friday in the Middle East.
-This simple alternation is one kind of cultural localization, because in the MENA, Friday is a religious day, and the color black has negative connotations in the Arabic language.
+For example, in recent years, the popular discount season known as ‘Black Friday’ in Western countries has been changed to ‘White Friday’ in the Middle East.
+This is an example of cultural localization, as Friday is a religious day in many Arab countries, and the color black carries negative connotations in the Arabic language.

-Why App Localization is Important
+Why Arabic App Localization is Important?

 Read more: Localization glossary